fivetwentythree/personal-blog/content/posts/deep-rl.md

 ### lets build this components in python
 Prerequisites

-{{< sidenote >}}
-torch:  The deep learning framework.
-gymnasium:  The modern fork of OpenAI Gym, used for creating and interacting with the Atari environment.
-ale-py:  The Atari Learning Environment (ALE) backend for Gymnasium.
-numpy: For numerical operations.
-opencv-python:  For efficient image preprocessing (grayscale, resizing)
-{{< /sidenote >}}

 ```python
 pip install torch gymnasium[atari] ale-py numpy opencv-python
 ```

 ### Step 1: Setting up the Environment & Preprocessing
 The paper specifies a series of preprocessing steps to make learning more manageable.